genomicsclass/leanpub/manuscript/adjusting_with_linear_models.md

 ![Image of gene expression data for genes selected to show difference in group as well as the batch effect, along with some randomly chosen genes.](images/R/adjusting_with_linear_models-tmp-image_of_subset-1.png)

-In the plot above the first 12 columns are females (1s) and the last 12 columns are males (0s).
+In the plot above, the first 12 columns are females (1s) and the last 12 columns are males (0s).
 We can see some Y chromosome genes towards the top since they are blue for females and red from males.
 We can also see some genes that correlate with month towards the bottom of the image.
-Some genes are low in June (6) and high in october (10), while other do the oppossite.
+Some genes are low in June (6) and high in October (10), while others do the opposite.
 The month effect is not as clear as the sex effect, but it is certainly present.

 In what follows, we will imitate the typical analysis we would do in practice.
-We will act as if we don't know which genes are supposed to be differentially expressed between males and females, find genes that are differentially expressed, and the eveluate these methods by comparing to what we expect to be correct.
+We will act as if we don't know which genes are supposed to be differentially expressed between males and females, find genes that are differentially expressed, and the evaluate these methods by comparing to what we expect to be correct.
 Note while in the plot we only show a few genes, for the analysis we analyze all 8,793.

-#### Assessment Plots and Summaries
+#### Assessment plots and summaries

-For the assessment of the methods we present we will assume that autosomal (not on chromosom X or Y) genes on the list are likely false positives.
-We will also assume that genes on chromosom Y are likely true positives.
-Chromosom X genes could go either way.
+For the assessment of the methods we present, we will assume that autosomal (not on chromosome X or Y) genes on the list are likely false positives.
+We will also assume that genes on chromosome Y are likely true positives.
+Chromosome X genes could go either way.
 This gives us the opportunity to estimate both specificity and sensitivity.
 Since in practice we rarely know the "truth", these evaluations are not possible.
 Simulations are therefore commonly used for evaluation purposes: we know the truth because we construct the data.
 However, simulations are at risk of not capturing all the nuances of real experimental data.
 In contrast, this dataset is an experimental dataset.

-In the next sections we will use the histogram p-values  to evaluate the specificity (low false positive rates) of the batch adjustment procedures presented here.
+In the next sections, we will use the histogram p-values  to evaluate the specificity (low false positive rates) of the batch adjustment procedures presented here.
 Because the autosomal genes are not expected to be differentially expressed, we should see a a flat p-value histogram.
-To evaluate sensitivity (low false negative rates), we will report the number of the reported genes on chromosom X and chromsome Y for which we reject the null hypothesis.
+To evaluate sensitivity (low false negative rates), we will report the number of the reported genes on chromosome X and chromosome Y for which we reject the null hypothesis.
 We also include a volcano plot with a horizontal dashed line separating the genes called significant from those that are not, and colors used to highlight chromosome X and Y genes.

 Below are the results of applying a naive t-test and report genes with q-values smaller than 0.1.